Chapter 8 The governance and organisation of healthcare in South Africa

 18-4 What confusing terminology is sometimes used for different levels of government hospitals?

-It can be confusing to read about different levels of government hospital because people use different terms to refer to the same thing.
+It can be confusing to read about different levels of government hospitals because people use different terms to refer to the same thing.

 - Tertiary hospitals are also called teaching hospitals, central hospitals or level 3 hospitals.